Last Updated on

 Founded in 1930, the US Food and Drug Administration (FDA) is a federal agency responsible for protecting public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and other products subject to regulation.

-In 1938, Congress passed the Federal Drug Administration (FDA) Act, which requires that drugs be safe before they are allowed on the market.
+In 1938, Congress passed the Federal Food, Drug, and Cosmetics (FDC) Act, which requires that drugs be safe before they are allowed on the market.
 The Kefauver-Harris Drug Amendment of 1962 further ensured that drugs not only be safe but also effective before they receive market authorization.

-The CDER (Center for Drug Evaluation and Research), a division of the FDA, specifically focuses on evaluating and regulating prescription and over-the-counter (OTC) human drugs, including generic drugs and biologics, in order to ensure their safety and effectiveness for the public.
-The CDER also plays a role in reviewing and approving new drug applications, monitoring the post-approval safety of drugs, and providing scientific and regulatory support for FDA’s drug review process.
+The CDER specifically focuses on evaluating and regulating prescription and over-the-counter (OTC) human drugs, including generic drugs and biologics, in order to ensure their safety and effectiveness for the public.
+The organization also plays a role in reviewing and approving new drug applications, monitoring the post-approval safety of drugs, and providing scientific and regulatory support for FDA’s drug review process.